LeSeanRoberts/Major-Projects/README.md

 Inclusive Boundaries: Using >= and <= is standard, but in very small datasets, high quantiles might flag a large number of ties.

-AS WELL, for places with temperature climate, choose those places that are consistent with snowfall to avoid sustainability issues with HMM type models.
+AS WELL, for places with temperature climate, choose those places that are consistent with snowfall to avoid sustainability issues with HMMs.